d4m4s74/Cube-Solver/readme.md

 Move_cube() is the first function for actually changing the cube.
 This is a recursive function that does the requested move the requested amount of times.
 There are 9 possible moves, numbered 0 through 8.
 The default front, right, back, etc. But also the middle, equator and standing layer.
-Using a helper function I wrote in utils.c called Cycle I switch the values of each square on each face correspoding to each move clockwise, repeating if necessary.
+Using a helper function I wrote in utils.c called Cycle I switch the values of each square on each face correspoding the move clockwise, repeating if necessary.
 ##### run_algorithm()
 Because moves usually don't happen on their own, next I wrote run_algorithm().
 This function uses move_cube() to run an algorithm on the cube supplied in standard cube notation.
 This gives me the ability to do multiple moves at once (or actually in order), and do moves that have effect on 2 or even 3 layers like x, y and z.
 ##### validate()